-Upon receiving a credible report of an alleged violation of this Policy, RINI will take all necessary measures to ensure the safety of all parties (e.g., separate the Complainant/student-victim from the Respondents; provide alternative schedules to one or both parties; provide necessary support services to the Complainant/student-victim, etc.) and will provide the Complainant/student-victim and the Respondents and their respective parent(s) or guardian(s) with regular updates as to the status of the investigation.
+Upon receiving a credible report of an alleged violation of this Policy, RINI will take all necessary measures to ensure the safety all parties (e.g., separate the Complainant/student-victim from the Respondents; provide alternative schedules to one or both parties; provide necessary support services to the Complainant/student-victim, etc.) and will provide the Complainant/student-victim and the Respondents and their respective parent(s) or guardian(s) with regular updates as to the status of the investigation.
+RINI shall implement appropriate interim supportive measures on a case by case basis and shall not rely upon any fixed rules related to any such measures.
+RINI will provide Complainant/student-victims with the contact information for available resources outside of RINI, including but not limited to, victim assistance organizations, law enforcement, mental health services, legal assistance, and or counseling services.